 After the Complaint is reviewed, the youth and parent(s) are notified in writing by the Diversion Program Coordinator of the date and time of the scheduled conference.
-In order to participate in the program, the youth must admit the charges stated in the complaint are substantially true; a program fee of \$75.00 is to be paid; and the youth and parent(s) must be willing to cooperate and abide by the terms of an Agreed Order.
+To participate in the program, the youth must admit the charges stated in the complaint are substantially true; a program fee of \$75.00 is to be paid; and the youth and parent(s) must be willing to cooperate and abide by the terms of an Agreed Order.
 Through the Agreed Order, the Diversion Coordinator establishes appropriate consequences such as curfews, informal license suspensions, counseling, no-contact orders with codefendants and victims, writing assignments and/or reports, verification of school attendance, community service, electronically monitored house arrest, and drug screening.

 If the youth and parent(s) cooperate and abide by the program guidelines the Complaint will not be filed in the Belmont County Juvenile Court for formal action by the Judge, nor will the case result in a permanent juvenile record.
-The typical timeframe of involvement in the Diversion Program is ninety (90) days, however this varies dependent on the youth's compliance and progress.
+The typical timeframe of involvement in the Diversion Program is ninety (90) days, however, this varies depending on the youth's compliance and progress.

 Upon successful completion of the program, all Diversion files/records are sealed immediately resulting in no permanent record for the juvenile within the juvenile justice system.
-If the youth deny or disputes the charges, the scheduled conference is canceled, and the Complaint will then be filed for the youth to appear in Court before the Judge to respond to the charges.
+If the youth denies or disputes the charges, the scheduled conference is canceled, and the Complaint will then be filed for the youth to appear in Court before the Judge to respond to the charges.

 Since its inception, the Diversion Program has proven to be beneficial in deterring youth from committing new offenses within the juvenile justice system.
-In 2022, 82 youth were referred to the program from the Belmont County Prosecuting Attorney.
-Of those youth, 75 agreed to participate in the Diversion Program and 1 youth was dismissed due to failing to cooperate with the program guidelines.
-As a result, 7 cases choosing not to participate were filed formally in Belmont County Juvenile Court for the youth to appear before for the Judge in addition to the one case dismissed from the program.
+In 2023, 88 youths were referred to the program by the Belmont County Prosecuting Attorney.
+Of those youth, 79 agreed to participate in the Diversion Program of which 4 youth were dismissed due to failing to cooperate with the program guidelines, and 1 case was dismissed by the Prosecutor.
+As a result, 8 cases choosing not to participate were filed formally in Belmont County Juvenile Court for the youth to appear before the Judge in addition to the 4 cases dismissed from the program.

-In 2022, the Diversion Program collected a total of \$6,067.00 in program fees.
+In 2023, the Diversion Program collected a total of \$5,200.00 in program fees.